Close Menu

 Before starting your seed stitch project, gather these essential supplies to ensure smooth progress and professional results.

-Consider using two contrasting colors to create visual depth – perhaps a darker shade for definition and a lighter tone for highlights.
+Consider using two contrasting colors to create visual depth.
+A darker shade adds definition while a lighter tone provides highlights.
+These tools will set you up for successful seed stitch embroidery.

-Step-by-Step Instructions
+Step-by-Step Instructions for Seed Stitch Embroidery

 Step 1: Prepare Your Fabric